mozilla-releng/scriptworker/docs/cot_testing.rst

 Find a task to test
 ~~~~~~~~~~~~~~~~~~~

--  Find a scriptworker task on
+-  Find a cot-enabled task on
    `treeherder <https://treeherder.mozilla.org>`__ to test.

 -  Click it, click 'inspect task' in the lower left corner.